uhlryk/evalexp/README.md

 ## limitations

--   functions with brackets and arguments
+-   functions with brackets and arguments (functions with one argument are supported)